Vihara Buddhagaya Watugong: History

 Bodhi tree planted within the Watugong complex in 1955.

 The Watugong complex stretches back to the Majapahit.
 Buddhism was then the official religion.
 With the fall of Majapahit empire and the spread of Islam, the practice of Buddhism fell drastically.

 Buddhism reemerged 500 years later.
-The first attempt to evangelize Buddhism came in the Dutch colonial era through Ashin Jinarakkhita with the encouragement of Narada Maha Thera.
+The first attempt to propagate Buddhism came in the Dutch colonial era through Ashin Jinarakkhita with the encouragement of Narada Maha Thera.
 In 1955, Semarang/Chinese landlord Goei Thwan Ling was so impressed by Ashin Jinarakkhita at the Vesak 2549 celebrations at Borobudur temple that he donated some of his land to build the temple complex Vihara Bodh Gaya.
 The temple complex was devoted to teaching Buddhism and the development of Buddhist religion.

-By the end of 1955, Ashin Jinarakkhita maintained a permentant residence at the Bodh Gaya temple complex.
-He dedicated his life to the complex.
+By the end of 1955, Ashin Jinarakkhita maintained a permanent residence at the Bodh Gaya temple complex.

 In February 2001, the complex underwent major renovations under Sangha Theravada, after eight years of neglect.
 Renovations started with the Dhammasala building which finished on November 3, 2002.
 The building was reopened by the Central Java Governor at the time of H. Mardiyanto.
 Other buildings followed.
 The Pagoda Avalokitesvara started renovations in November 2004 and reopened on July 14, 2005.